playframework/play-generated-docs/manual/working/scalaGuide/main/sql/ScalaAnorm.md

   }
 ```

-## Working with optional/nullable columns
+## Working with optional/nullable values

-If a column in database can contain `Null` values, you need to manipulate it as an `Option` type.
+If a column in database can contain `Null` values, you need to parse it as an `Option` type.

 For example, the `indepYear` of the `Country` table is nullable, so you need to match it as `Option[Int]`: